hashicorp/terraform-google-terraform-enterprise-hvd/docs/tfe-config-settings.md

 There are various configuration settings that can be applied when deploying or managing your TFE instance.
 For a comprehensive list of available settings and their descriptions, refer to the [Terraform Enterprise configuration reference](https://developer.hashicorp.com/terraform/enterprise/deploy/reference/configuration) documentation.
 This will be referred to as the _configuration reference_ throughout this document.

 This module provides input variables that correspond to _most of_ the available, applicable settings from the configuration reference.
-Almost all of these input variables have default values, so they are not included as inputs within the module blocks of the Terraform configurations in the [example scenarios](../examples/).
+Almost all of these input variables have default values, so they are not included as inputs within the module blocks of the Terraform configurations in `./examples/`.

 ## Manage Your TFE Settings